 AGT is registered as a business trust under the Business Trusts Act, Chapter 31A of Singapore (the "BTA") and was listed on the Main Board of Singapore Exchange Securities Trading Limited (the "SGX-ST") on 1 August 2014 ("Listing Date").
-Accordia Golf Co., Ltd. is the sponsor of AGT (the "Sponsor").
+Accordia Golf Co., Ltd is the sponsor of AGT (the "Sponsor").

-The Trustee-Manager is committed to high standards of corporate governance, business integrity and professionalism in all its activities and has adopted corporate governance practices which are in line with the Singapore Code of Corporate Governance 2012 (the "Code") throughout the financial period ended 31 March 2016.
-Where there are deviations from the Code, appropriate explanations have been provided.
-The Trustee-Manager also ensures that all applicable laws, rules and regulations including the Securities and Futures Act, Chapter 289 of Singapore (the "SFA"), the listing manual of the SGX-ST (the Listing Manual") and the BTA including the relevant regulations thereunder, are duly complied with.
+The Trustee-Manager is committed to high standards of corporate governance, business integrity and professionalism in all its activities and has complied with the principles of the Code of Corporate Governance 2018 (the "2018 CG Code") and largely complied with the provisions of the 2018 CG Code.
+Where there are deviations from the provisions of the 2018 CG Code, appropriate explanations have been provided.
+The Trustee-Manager also ensures that all applicable laws, rules and regulations including the Securities and Futures Act, Chapter 289 of Singapore (the "SFA"), the listing manual of the SGX-ST (the "SGX-ST Listing Manual") and the BTA including the relevant regulations thereunder, are duly complied with.

 The Board meets regularly to review AGT's business activities and strategies and to provide entrepreneurial guidance and strategic business direction.
 Such regular reviews are also aimed at ensuring adherence to the Trust Deed and compliance with any applicable laws, rules, regulations, guidelines and policies.

-The Board is also responsible for the risk management of AGT.
 All Board members participate in matters relating to corporate governance, business operations and risks, financial performance, and the nomination and review of directors of the Trustee-Manager ("Directors").

 The Board has established a framework for the management of the Trustee-Manager and AGT, including a system of internal controls and a business risk management process, which enables risks to be assessed and managed.